-Because tramadol blocks opioid receptors, it naturally increases the presence of neurotransmitters such as seratonin.
+A. Because tramadol blocks opioid receptors, it naturally increases the presence of neurotransmitters such as seratonin.
 This creates a feeling of euphoria and pleasure.
 This is why tramadol has addictive tendencies and why many people take it recreationally.
 However, the tramadol high is not anywhere near as powerful as other drugs that target opioid receptors such as oxycodone, morphine, and fentanyl.

-A. What is in Tramadol?
+Q. What is in Tramadol?

-Tramadol is a synthetic drug that is derived from the opium poppy plant resin used to create drugs like heroin.
+A. Tramadol is a synthetic drug that is derived from the opium poppy plant resin used to create drugs like heroin.
 The chemical structure of tramadol is 4-phenyl-piperidine.
 It’s closest chemical relative is codeine.

 Tramadol Dependency & Recovery Treatment at the Palm Beach Institute